 **Low dose vs high resolution imaging

 Excellence in dentistry begins with a careful diagnosis and treatment plan designed to move us toward the goals we will establish together.
 We will do a complete exam of the teeth, gums, bite, jaw joints, and soft tissues.
 When needed, and with your permission, we will utilize all appropriate X-rays.
 At times, we will use intraoral photographs and study models of your teeth and jaw to identify areas of concern.
 We believe that this detailed exam is the cornerstone of quality dentistry.
 To be able to serve you better, we are constantly upgrading our skills and technology.
-An enhanced oral cancer screening exam using the VELscope and DIAGNOdent laser cavity exam are two examples of the enhanced services we offer.

 Our practice focuses on prevention and health as opposed to just emergency and repair care.
 The supporting gum tissue and bone are just as vital as the teeth themselves.
 The best way to protect and maintain the crucial supporting structures is to have regular hygiene appointments and excellent daily home care.
 We will design an ongoing program of care with you, so you may continue in excellent oral health.